 The difference between remedial massage and most other forms of massage therapy is its basis in science and evaluation.
 It aims to look at your body as a whole and systematically treat issues with the muscles, tendons and joints through massage.

 So what makes remedial massage so effective?

 - Remedial massage has a solid scientific underpinning.
 Unlike many other massage therapies, remedial massage has been specifically designed to treat injuries and physical issues in the body.
 To become a remedial massage therapist you need to undergo a significantly longer education process than other streams of massage.
 This includes having a deep understanding of the standards of practice, anatomy and pathophysiology.
-This formal training in how the body works allows massage therapists to better target patient injuries and provide maximum support for rehabilitation.
+This formal training in how the body works allow massage therapists to better target patient injuries and provide maximum support for rehabilitation.

 - Remedial massage sessions are based on an assessment of the whole body.
-When a patient first visits a remedial massage therapist they will undergo a full body assessment.
+When a patient first visits a remedial massage therapist they will undergo a full-body assessment.
 This assessment will examine the individual’s posture, muscles, joints, tendons and history of injury, to create a holistic picture of the weaknesses and imbalances in their musculoskeletal system.
-With this as the basis for treatment the therapist can customise their massage routine to work on remediating the patient’s specific issues.
+With this as the basis for treatment, the therapist can customise their massage routine to work on remediating the patient’s specific issues.

 - Remedial massage is about recovery, not relaxation.
 Finally, it is important to understand that remedial massage is not about relaxation or even about feeling good, it is about rehabilitating the pain, tightness and injuries that are stopping patients from moving and functioning correctly.
 Therefore, every session is done with purpose and to promote the healing of damaged and injured tissues.